ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

 {{<note>}}I would also get a full mesh of IBGP sessions between A1, A2, and A3, but we'll ignore them for the moment (more about that later).{{</note>}}

-I knew I would have to enable *[BGP Additional Paths](https://blog.ipspace.net/2021/12/bgp-multipath-addpath.html)* in AS 65000, and the easiest way to do that would be to create a group  with a custom deployment template (like I did in the [BGP AddPath lab](https://github.com/ipspace/netsim-examples/blob/master/BGP/Multipath/topology.yml)):
+I knew I would have to enable *[BGP Additional Paths](https://blog.ipspace.net/2021/12/bgp-multipath-addpath.html)* in AS 65000 to ensure L1 gets multiple paths toward the anycast prefix (we'll need that for the MPLS part), and the easiest way to do that would be to create a group  with a custom deployment template (like I did in the [BGP AddPath lab](https://github.com/ipspace/netsim-examples/blob/master/BGP/Multipath/topology.yml)):

 {{<cc>}}Defining _network_ and _anycast_ groups{{</cc>}}
 ```